amymitchell-whittington/amymitchellwhittington/content/visualizations/index.md

 weight: 65

 title: Data Storytelling
-subtitle: A home for all of my data visualisations, created using RStudio.
+subtitle: A home for all of my data visualisations, created using R.

 content:
   # Page type to display.
 E.g. post, talk, publication...